Are you looking for romance?

 The Skyline Trail is perhaps the best known and most popular hike in the park.
 It was the highlight of our day in Cape Breton Highlands National Park.
 Most of the trail is level and forested, with occasional benches for a rest or a snack.
 It’s 7 km (4.3 miles) round trip.

-You’ll be rewarded at the end of the trail with panoramic views of Cape Breton Island and the Bay of Fundy.
+You’ll be rewarded at the end of the trail with panoramic views of Cape Breton Island and the open water to the west.
 A long series of wooden stairs descends down the cliff.
 There are several platforms with benches along the way.

 We walked all the way down and enjoyed the view for some time.
 It was so windy on the day we walked down the Skyline Trail cliffs, I worried slightly about being blown off my feet.
 Hang on to your kids and hats on this section of the trail.